dtian09/AgentBasedSimulation/README.md

 cd smokingABM
 ```
 ### Set the Parameters of the ABM using Model.yaml
+In model.yaml, each line specifies a parameter (left hand side of ":") and its value (right hand side of ":").

+Set the smoking behavior models for initiating regular smoking, making a quit attempt and quitting successfully.
+For example, to use the STPM initiation probabilities for initiating regular smoking, COM-B quit attempt theory for making a quit attempt, COM-B quit maintenance theory for quitting successfully and run the ABM in 'debug' mode (output logfile.txt containing detailed information about the simulation) or 'normal' mode (no logfile.txt), set the following parameters:

+- regular_smoking_behaviour: "STPM"
+- quitting_behaviour: "COMB"
+- ABM_mode: "debug"

-Set the weights (betas) of the Level 2 attributes of the COM-B regular smoking model (uptake), quit attempt model and quit maintenance (success) model:
+Set the betas (weights) of the Level 2 attributes and Level 1 attributes of the COM-B regular smoking model (uptake), quit attempt model and quit maintenance model.
+For example,

 - uptake.cAlcoholConsumption.beta: 0.46
 - uptake.oSocialHousing.beta: 0.57
 - attempt.mIntentionToQuit.beta: 0.52
+- uptake.C.beta: 0.3
+- uptake.O.beta: 0.1
+- uptake.M.beta: 0.6
+- uptake.bias: 0.1
 - etc.

-Set the smoking behavior model for initiating regular smoking, making a quit attempt and quitting successfully.

-For example, to use the STPM initiation probabilities for initiating regular smoking, COM-B quit attempt theory for making a quit attempt, COM-B quit maintenance theory for quitting successfully and run the ABM in 'debug' mode (output logfile.txt containing detailed information about the simulation) or 'normal' mode (no logfile.txt), set the following parameters:

-- regular_smoking_behaviour: "STPM"
-- quitting_behaviour: "COMB"
-- ABM_mode: "debug"

-In model.yaml, each line specifies a parameter (left hand side of ":") and its value (right hand side of ":").
 The following are example parameters settings of the disposable e-cigarette diffusion model for the subgroup ex-smoker 1961-1980 (Reference: [diffusion_parameters.csv](https://drive.google.com/file/d/1oZKEOfHmTnquZi_8lStQP7RuIGoLA_2Z/view)):

 - disp_diffusion_exsmoker_1961_1980.p: 0.022498286
 - disp_diffusion_exsmoker_1961_1980.q: 0.212213813